 As San Francisco shelters in place to slow the spread of the COVID-19 virus, the economic costs of that prudent health policy are becoming more evident every day.
 The Port of San Francisco empathizes with the plight of all of its tenants, because in both good times and bad, the Port’s success is intertwined with the success of its tenants.

-On April 28, 2020, the Port Commission adopted its Resolution No. 20-18 which ratified and extended the Port Tenant Relief Policy on the same material terms through May 31, 2020 (the “Extended Port Policy”).
+On May 26, 2020, the Port Commission adopted its Resolution No. 20-27 which extended the Port Tenant Relief Policy on the same material terms through July 31, 2020 (the “Extended Port Policy”).
 The Resolution directs the following:

 - Port staff will also follow the policies and timeframes set forth in the Eviction Moratorium Order with respect to the initiation of any default enforcement or eviction process due to the failure to pay rent owed under any commercial lease due to the impact of COVID-19 while the Eviction Moratorium Order or any subsequent extension is in effect.

 - Between now and July 31, 2020 the Port will not issue any Three Day Notice to Pay or Quit for nonpayment of any portion of rent due during the period of March 1 through July 31, 2020 due to the impact of COVID-19.

 - The Extended Port Policy does not apply to new tenants executing leases for new space on or after April 1, 2020.

 |EXTENDED PORT TENANT RELIEF PDF|